atorstling/where-rust-shines/tasks/snakev1/readme.md

 This exercise will show how it is to work on a somewhat larger Rust project and to try writing without too much restrictions.

-The code is a very stripped-down version of the current snakebot client with only the most relevant code (and some additional util functions that you shouldn't care too much about).
+The code is a very stripped-down version of the current snakebot-client with only the most relevant code (and some additional util functions that you shouldn't care too much about).